seabro917/tensorflow-learning/README.md

 # tensorflow-learning
- Some scripts about self-learning tensorflow
+ Some scripts about self-learning TensorFlow in 2018 Autumn.